Ampthill

+Ampthill (/ˈæmt(h)ɪl/) is a town and civil parish in the Central Bedfordshire district of Bedfordshire, England.
+It lies between Bedford and Luton.
+At the 2021 census it had a population of 8,825.

 History

 The name 'Ampthill' is of Anglo-Saxon origin.
-The first settlement was called 'Aemethyll', which literally means either 'ant-heap' or 'ant infested hill'.
+The first settlement was called 'Æmethyll', which literally means either 'anthill' or 'ant-infested hill'.
 In the Domesday Book, Ampthill is referred to as 'Ammetelle', with the landholder in 1086 being Nigel de la Vast.
 The actual entry reads: Ammetelle: Nigel de la Vast from Nigel d'Aubigny.
 A further variation may be 'Hampthull', in 1381.

 In 1219 King Henry III granted a charter for a weekly market to be held on a Thursday.
 In 2019 the market celebrated 800 years.